Flurazepam: Medical uses

 Flurazepam was temporarily unavailable in the United States when its sole producer, Mylan Pharmaceuticals, discontinued making it in January 2019.
 In October 2019, the FDA informed pharmacies that they could expect to be resupplied by manufacturers in early to mid December 2019.
-As of this date, Flurazepam is now again available in the United States.
+After a delay, Chartwell Pharmaceuticals began manufacturing flurazepam again in November 2023, since then it is available in the U.S. in the form of 15 mg and 30 mg capsules.

 Side effects

 The most common adverse effects are dizziness, drowsiness, light-headedness, and ataxia.
 Flurazepam has abuse potential and should never be used with alcoholic beverages or any other substance that can cause drowsiness.
 Addictive and possibly fatal results may occur.
 Flurazepam users should only take this drug strictly as prescribed, and should only be taken directly before the user plans on sleeping a full night.
 Next day drowsiness is common and may increase during the initial phase of treatment as accumulation occurs until steady-state plasma levels are attained.

 A 2009 meta-analysis found a 44% higher rate of mild infections, such as pharyngitis or sinusitis, in people taking hypnotic drugs compared to those taking a placebo.

 In September 2020, the U.S. Food and Drug Administration (FDA) required the boxed warning be updated for all benzodiazepine medicines to describe the risks of abuse, misuse, addiction, physical dependence, and withdrawal reactions consistently across all the medicines in the class.